 Switch the slow cooker to the high setting.

-- Add the Quorn pieces, chickpeas, vegetable mix, sweetcorn, coriander powder, cumin powder, chilli powder, garlic powder, flour, sugar, salt and some black pepper to the slow cooker.200 grams vegan Quorn pieces, 1 can chickpeas, 125 grams sweetcorn, 180 grams frozen vegetable mix, 1 tablespoon coriander powder, ¾ teaspoon chilli powder, 1 teaspoon cumin powder, 1 teaspoon garlic powder, 2 tablespoon plain flour, 1 teaspoon sugar, 1 teaspoon salt
+- Add the meat-free pieces, chickpeas, frozen vegetable mix, sweetcorn, coriander powder, cumin powder, chilli powder, garlic powder, flour, sugar, salt and some black pepper to the slow cooker.200 grams vegan Quorn pieces, 1 can chickpeas, 125 grams frozen sweetcorn, 180 grams frozen vegetable mix, 1 tablespoon coriander powder, ¾ teaspoon chilli powder, 1 teaspoon cumin powder, 1 teaspoon garlic powder, 2 tablespoons plain flour, 1 teaspoon sugar, 1 teaspoon salt

 - Give the ingredients a good mixture ensuring the flour is stirred through.

-- Pour in the milk, vegetable stock and lime juice, also add the vegan butter or margarine.
-Stir well.1 tablespoon vegan butter, 2 tablespoon lime juice, 400 mililitres soya milk, 150 mililitres vegetable stock
+- Pour in the milk, vegetable stock, vegan butter, and lime juice.
+Stir well.1 tablespoon vegan butter, 2 tablespoons lime juice, 400 mililitres soya milk, 150 mililitres vegetable stock

 - Pop the lid on the slow cooker and cook for 4 hours.